-use_polarization Select the polarization rotation method rotation use_polarization_rotation = $0$ Uses the polarization method from WINNER.
-No polarization rotation is calculated. $use_polarization_rotation = 1$ Uses the new polarization rotation method where the cross polarization ratio (XPR) is modeled by a rotation matrix.
-No change of circular polarization is assumed. $use_polarization_rotation = 2$ (default) Uses the polarization rotation with an additional phase offset between the H and V component of the NLOS paths.
-The offset angle is calculated to match the XPR for circular polarization. $use\polarization\rotation = 3$ Uses polarization rotation for the geometric polarization but models the NLOS polarization change as in WINNER. use_absolute_delays Returns absolute delays in channel impulse response (CIR).
+use_polarization Select the polarization rotation method rotation $use_polarization_rotation = 0$ Uses the polarization method from WINNER.
+No polarization rotation is calculated. use_polarization_rotation = 1 Uses the new polarization rotation method where the cross polarization ratio (XPR) is modeled by a rotation matrix.
+No change of circular polarization is assumed. use_polarization_rotation = 2 (default) Uses the polarization rotation with an additional phase offset between the H and V component of the NLOS paths.
+The offset angle is calculated to match the XPR for circular polarization. use_polarization_rotation = 3 Uses polarization rotation for the geometric polarization but models the NLOS polarization change as in WINNER. use_absolute_delays Returns absolute delays in channel impulse response (CIR).
 By default, delays are calculated such that the LOS delay is normalized to 0.
-By setting 'use_absolute_delays' to 1 or 'true', the absolute path delays are included in 'channel.delays' at the output of the model. use_angular Selects the angular mapping method mapping $use_angular_mapping = 1$ Maps the path powers to arrival angles by a wrapped Gaussian distribution.
+By setting 'use_absolute_delays' to 1 or 'true', the absolute path delays are included in 'channel.delays' at the output of the model. use_ground Generates an additional path for the ground reflection reflection If this variable is set to true, the channel model will create an additional path for the ground reflections (Two-Ray model).
+The basic assumption is that the ground reflection is not delay-resolvable and thus can be considered part of the LOS path.
+Hence, the LOS path gets split into two paths, the direct path and the ground reflection. use_random initial_phase Initializes each path with a random initial phase By default, each path is initialized with a random phase (except the LOS path and the optional ground reflection).
+Setting "use_random_initial_phase" to false disables this function.
+In this case, each path gets initialized with a zero-phase. use_angular Selects the angular mapping method mapping $use_angular_mapping = 1$ Maps the path powers to arrival angles by a wrapped Gaussian distribution.
 This method is adopted from the WINNER model.
-However, the generated angles show high correlations if the K-Factor is larger than 0 dB. $use_angular_mapping = 2$ (default) This method generates random angles for the paths.
+However, the generated angles show high correlations if the K-Factor is larger than 0 dB. use_map_algorithm use_angular_mapping = 2 (default) This method generates random angles for the paths.
 The angular spread is maintained by a scaling operation.
 The output angles have a more natural distribution.
-However, there is an upper limit for the angular spread of roughly 100 degree in NLOS conditions. use_map_algorithm Selects the parameter map generation algorithm $use_map_algorithm = 1$ Uses the algorithm from the WINNER model. $use_map_algorithm = 2$ [Default] Uses a modified version of the WINNER algorithm that also filters the diagonal directions. show_progress_bars Show a progress bar on the MATLAB prompt center_frequency Center frequency in [Hz] map_resolution Resolution of the decorrelation maps in [samples/m].
-Setting a value of 0 automatically chooses the optimal map resolution depending on the values in the parameter-tables. version Version number of the current QuaDRiGa release (constant) plugins List of available plugins speed_of_light Speed of light (constant) wavelength Carrier wavelength in [m] (read only)
+However, there is an upper limit for the angular spread of roughly 100 degree in NLOS conditions.
+Selects the parameter map generation algorithm use_map_argormmi use_map_algorithm = 1 Uses the algorithm from the WINNER model. use_map_algorithm = 2 [Default] Uses a modified version of the WINNER algorithm that also filters the diagonal directions. show_progress_bars center_frequency Show a progress bar on the MATLAB prompt Center frequency in [Hz] $map_resolution$ Resolution of the decorrelation maps in [samples/m].
+Setting a value of 0 automatically chooses the optimal map resolution depending on the values in the parameter-tables. version plugins Version number of the current QuaDRiGa release (constant) List of available plugins speed_of_light Speed of light (constant) wavelength Carrier wavelength in [m] (read only)

-$h\simpar = simu$ llation_parameters

-Description Creates a new 'simulation_parameters' object with default settings.
+h_simpar = simulation_parameters Description Creates a new 'simulation_parameters' object with default settings.

-set_speed ( speed_kmh, sampling_rate_s )
+set_speed (speed_kmh, sampling_rate_s)

-Description This method can b e used to automatically calculate the sample density for a given mobile speed.
+Description This method can b This method can be used to automatically calculate the sample density for a given mobile speed.

 Input speed_kmh speed in [km/h]

 sampling_rate_s channel update rate in [s]